 | Format | Permanent separate server | Featured game mode inside the live client |

-| Era | Launched as Patch 1.12; expanded to TBC, Wrath, Cata Classic | Curated across eras ("Your Favorite League") |
+| Era | Launched as Patch 1.12; expanded to TBC, Wrath, Cata Classic | Season 3 foundation, curated across the first four seasons |

 | Access | Separate client, separate account | Same client; separate in-mode leveling track |

-| Permanence | Ongoing (expanded to TBC Classic, Wrath Classic) | Unknown; Featured Modes typically rotate |
+| Permanence | Ongoing (expanded to TBC Classic, Wrath Classic) | Featured mode Riot says it will update over time, with champion waves after launch |

 League Classic FAQ